Recovery is just a phone call away.

 Physical Signs and Symptoms

-1. Increased Tolerance: One of the earliest signs of addiction is the need for higher doses to achieve the same effect.
-Tolerance develops as the body becomes accustomed to the drug, requiring more to experience the initial relief or euphoria.
-According to Pfizer’s fact sheet on Xanax, the drug causes dependence on continued therapy.
+- Increased Tolerance: Xanax addiction leads to the need for higher doses to achieve the same effect.
+The body develops tolerance as it becomes accustomed to the drug, which requires users to take more to experience initial relief or euphoria.
+Pfizer’s fact sheet on Xanax states that the drug causes dependence on continued therapy.

-1. Physical Dependence: Over time, the body becomes dependent on Xanax to function normally.
-This physical dependence means that the absence of the drug leads to significant discomfort and physical symptoms.
+- Physical Dependence: The body develops physical dependence on Xanax over time to function normally.
+This Xanax dependence means that the absence of the drug leads to significant discomfort and physical symptoms, including cravings and irritability.

 Psychological and Behavioral Signs